FIXTradingCommunity/fix-orchestra-spec/v1-0-RC2/orchestra_spec.md

 ### Abbreviations

-The &lt;abbreviations&gt; element tree contains short names for FIX element names.
+The &lt;abbreviations&gt; element tree contains approved abbreviations.
 One use is to shorten element names in FIXML schema generation.
+The schema enforces uniqueness of &lt;abbreviation&gt; elements by their name attribute.
+The explanation of an &lt;abbreviation&gt; element is contained by child &lt;annotation&gt;/&lt;documentation&gt; elements; see metadata below.

 ### Categories